 To address these challenges, ICY AFRICA is running a Junior Leaders Program in Africa focused on developing young leaders.
 This initiative aim to provide young people with the skills, knowledge, and opportunities they need to become effective leaders in their communities and beyond.
 Through mentorship programs, leadership training, and other capacity-building initiatives, young leaders in Africa can build the skills and confidence they need to drive positive change and shape the continent’s future.

 Children living near Homa Bay, West Kenya, were drowning because their community was too poor to have its own school and they faced many dangers trying to reach the nearest one.
 They now have Riverside school.

 The school was set up by ICY volunteers in 2012 when they learnt of the problems facing this community.
 It started as a mud-built building, and since then we’ve raised funds to upgrade it to a corrugated iron building with concrete floors.
 Unfortunately, this is no longer adequate to meet the standards required to safely look after these children, and a brick building is now required for the school to be allowed to continue to run.
-Without this, the school will close in November leaving over 200 children at risk, so we need your help.
+Without this, the school will close at the end of December leaving over 200 children at risk, so we need your help.

 We are happy to keep you updated on the progress of the project, so please let us tick the box to let us know when you make your donation.